MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/dhcp/dhcp-scopes.md

 ## Define a DHCP scope

 Each subnet can have only a single DHCP scope with a single continuous range of IP addresses.
-To use several address ranges within a single scope or subnet for DHCP service, you must first define the scope and then set any required exclusion ranges.
-The following section of this article provides guidance on planning for exclusion ranges.
+To use several address ranges within a single scope or subnet for DHCP service, you must first define the scope, then set any required exclusion ranges.
+The following sections describe how to plan for exclusion ranges.

-## Plan address ranges
+### Plan address ranges

 Planning IP address ranges across multiple scopes on an authorized IPv4 DHCP server is central to understanding how scopes work and successfully creating new scopes.

 You must plan IP address ranges before setting up scopes.
 To learn more about how to create new scopes on an authorized DHCP IPv4 server, see [Install DHCP Server](quickstart-install-configure-DHCP-server.md).

-## Create IP address ranges
+### Create IP address ranges

 Each subnet must have its own unique IP address range.
 The IP address range specifies which IP addresses to include or exclude for assignment to DHCP clients.
 In other words, An IP address range lets you select which addresses devices connected to your DHCP can use.
 IP address ranges are represented on a DHCP server as scopes or groupings of IP addresses on the subnet that uses the DHCP service.
 You also can exclude specific IP addresses that you don't want clients to use.